default-anton/TurboCut/README.md

 </div>

-# 🎬 Film Flare AI 🎉
+# 🎬 TurboCut 🎉
 **Revolutionize Your Video Editing Experience with AI-Powered Tools**

-Film Flare AI is here to supercharge your video editing process and let your creativity flow freely.
+TurboCut is here to supercharge your video editing process and let your creativity flow freely.
 It's packed with cutting-edge AI technologies that will make editing a breeze.
 This tool is destined to become the best friend of YouTube creators, video editors, and podcast producers! 🌟

 ## 🚀 Features
 Here's a taste of what's cooking: